 - 1 tablespoon pure vanilla extract

 - 1-2 tablespoon (15-30ml) milk

 Make the Cherry and Cream Cheese Filling:

 - Add the tapioca to a small bowl and cover with 2 tablespoons of room temperature water.
 Let sit for 10 minutes.

-- Pour the cherry filling into a bowl, stir in the vanilla and almond extracts, and let cool to room temperature, stirring every once in a while.
+- Pour the cherry filling into a bowl, stir in 1 teaspoon vanilla extract and the almond extract, if using.
+Let cool to room temperature, stirring every once in a while.